pierfarrugia/svgicons_embed/README.md

 To define the ico we'll need 1 class:

-* ico: to define base values for all ico
+* ico: to define base values for all icons

 ```